dan-v/rattlesnakeos-stack/README.md

 ## Prerequisites
 * An AWS account - you can [create an AWS account](https://portal.aws.amazon.com/billing/signup) if you don't have one.
+* <b>If this is a new AWS account, make sure you launch at least once paid instance before running through these steps.</b>
 * [AWS CLI credentials configured with 'AdministratorAccess'](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 ## Deployment